Large Deviation Principle for McKean-Vlasov Quasilinear Stochastic Evolution Equations: Proof of main result

 where we used the priori estimate (\ref{a1}) in the last step.

 Consequently, it is easy to see that

 which implies the assertion. $\Box$ \end{proof}

-In order to prove \textbf{Condition (A)} (ii), we need the following crucial lemma that concerns the time increments of solution to the deterministic skeleton equation (\ref{e4}). \begin{lemma} For any $x\in H$ and $\phi\in S_M$, there exists some constants $C>0$ such that
+In order to prove \textbf{Condition (A)} (ii), we need the following crucial lemma that concerns the time increments of solution to the deterministic skeleton equation (\ref{e4}). \begin{lemma} For any $x\in H$ and $\phi\in S_M$, there exists a constant $C>0$ such that

 here $\delta>0$ is a small enough constant, $t(\delta):=[\frac{t}{\delta}]\delta$ and $[s]$ is the largest integer smaller than $s$. \end{lemma} \begin{proof} First according to Lemma \ref{l4}, it is obvious that